killercoda/scenarios-docker/environment-variables/step1/text.md

+Create a new file `/root/Dockerfile` to build a container image from.
+It should:
+* use `nginx:alpine` as base
-Create a Dockerfile using the nginx:alpine image and define an environment variable key1=value1.
+* define environment variable `key1=value1`

 Build the image and tag it as `sample-image`.

 Instantiate a container named `sample-app`.

-Confirm the presence of the environment variable key1=value1 within the container.
+Confirm the presence of the environment variable `key1=value1` within the container.

 <br>